Willie-Conway/DataVista-Comand-Line-Application/README.md

 python my_data_scientist.py
 ```

-    3.**Follow Prompts** : Follow the on-screen prompts to load your dataset, preprocess it, and visualize the data.
+  3. **Follow Prompts**: Follow the on-screen prompts to load your dataset, preprocess it, and visualize the data.

 ## License